 A record amount of brick and mortar stores are predicted to close in 2017.
 Retailers across the United States have announced plans to shutter more than 6,700 stores this year.
 That would top the previous all-time high of 6,163 store closings that occurred in 2008.
 There are a lot of I’s to be dotted and T’s to be crossed in the event of a store closure and sometimes things can get overlooked.
 But while you move on to more profitable endeavours, there is one item that needs to be crossed off your to-do list.
 You must address the store closing on your local listings; should you forget, what was once a store closure will now continue to loom over your brand like a black cloud.

 Chatmeter has just launched a new service designed to improve the customer experience for national brands.
-ChatExec is a white-glove service with complete online review, social media monitoring and content creation.
+ChatExec is a white-glove service with complete online review and content creation.

 SAN DIEGO, Calif. - Sep.
 6, 2017 -- Chatmeter, the leader in local search marketing and review management, unveiled major enhancements to its social media features that allow brands to better compete with local competitors.
 The new technology enables major national retail brands and chains to publish, monitor and respond to social activity and customer feedback in real-time at the local store level.